LilNoobie/Tarot-Reader/README.md

 About this Project
 ----
 The Tarot Reader is a simple js program you can run in your local device's console.
-Running the program will reveal three cards that may or may provide you some insight and enlightenment.
+Running the program will reveal three cards that may or may not provide you some insight and enlightenment.

 How to Use
 ---